-There are 16 names in this directory beginning with the letter B.
+There are currently 16 names in this directory beginning with the letter B.

-A psychological approach that asserts that learning and cognitive development are accomplished by through repeated exposure to external stimuli, which builds upon an otherwise 'blank slate'.
-For example, behaviorist theory contends that language acquisition occurs through observation, imitation and internalization of competent speakers' language use; This view contrasts with Universal Grammar.
+Behaviorism is a psychological approach which asserts that cognitive development is accomplished through repeated exposure to external stimuli, which builds upon an otherwise 'blank slate'.
+For example, behaviorist theory contends that language acquisition occurs through observation, imitation and internalization of competent speakers' language use.
+In language acquisition, this view contrasts with Universal Grammar.

-Benefactive case marks a noun phrase that benefits from the result of the action of a verb.
-In Standard American English, the benefactive is often embedded in a prepositional phrase usually headed by the preposition 'for'. ex: Superman opend the door 'for' Lois.
+Benefactive case marks a noun phrase that receives or benefits from the result of the action of a verb.
+In Standard American English, the benefactive is often embedded in a prepositional phrase usually headed by the preposition 'for'. ex: Superman opened the door 'for' Lois.
 Other languages use affixation to mark benefactive case such as Quechua and Basque.

-The term bi-labial refers to the manner of articulation in which the lips come together to produce a sound. ex: In Standard English [p] [b] [m]
+The term bi-labial refers to the manner of articulation in which the lips come together to produce a sound. ex: In Standard English /p, b, m/

-A term used to describe the contrast of features in sets of phonemes.
+The term bilateral is used to describe the contrast of features in sets of phonemes.
 In English, /t/ and /d/ are in bilateral opposition, since these are the only phones in the phonemic inventory that are [alveolar, plosive] and only contrast in voicing.

 The process by which a child acquires two languages simultaneously or sequentially, generally before puberty and is equally proficient in both.

-A means of word formation, in which syllables from two or more words are joined together. ex: motel from 'motor' and 'hotel'
+A blend is a type of word formation in which syllables from two or more words are joined together. ex: motel from 'motor' and 'hotel'

-A term most commonly referring to a process in language acquisition in which a child applies existing linguistic knowledge to learning new language forms. ex: knowing the transitive features of a verb will aid the child in creating sentence structures.
+The term bootstrapping most commonly refers to a process in language acquisition in which a child applies existing linguistic knowledge to learning new language forms. ex: knowing the transitive features of a verb will aid the child in creating sentence structures.

 borrowed word or borrowings

-When a word from one language becomes part of another language. ex: 'pizza' from Italian into English.
+A borrowing is a lexical item (word) from one language that becomes part of another. ex: 'pizza' from Italian into English.

-This term refers to the processing of language beginning with the smallest components to larger, e.g., phonemes to phrases.
+This term refers to the processing of language beginning with the smallest components to larger, e.g., features, phonemes, syllables, words, phrases.

-A bound morpheme is generally an affix, or in some languages, a root that cannot stand on their own and must be attached to another morpheme.
-Examples in Standard English include suffixes such as 'un' in 'uncertain' and roots such as 'cran' in 'cranberry.'
+A bound morpheme is generally an affix, or in some languages, a root that cannot stand on its own but must be attached to another morpheme.
+Examples in Standard English include affixes such as 'un' in 'uncertain' and roots such as 'cran' in 'cranberry.'

-This is a type of phonation in which the vocal chords are held slightly more apart than in normal speech so that more air escapes.
-English speakers sometimes produce this sound when producing [h] inbetween two vowels ex: 'rehab.'
-In some languages such as Hindi, the feature 'breathy voice' is contrastive, meaning that both /h/ and /ɦ/ (the diacritic symbol for breathy voice is [ɦ].
+Breathy voice is a type of phonation in which the vocal chords are held slightly more apart than in normal speech, such that more air passes through the articulators.
+English speakers sometimes produce this sound when articulating /h/ in between two vowels ex: 'rehab.'
+In some languages such as Hindi, the feature 'breathy voice' is contrastive, meaning that both /h/ and /ɦ/ (the diacritic symbol for breathy voice) are perceived as two different sounds.